rajkosto/hive/Hive/Binaries/README.txt

 (the same recommendation should be followed for the folders that house your server.cfg and BEServer.cfg files)

 HiveExt.ini file changelog
-	0.9.6.10 - Added [Logger] section with explanations and defaults, added explanation for Hostname = . named-pipe option in [Database]
+	0.9.6.13 - Changed [Time] section, when running a private server, you can now specify a static date as well as hour 0.9.6.10 - Added [Logger] section with explanations and defaults, added explanation for Hostname = . named-pipe option in [Database]